Planning your visit

 We welcome school and college group visits to the National Portrait Gallery.
 Please read these guidelines before booking in order to plan a successful visit to the Gallery for you and your pupils.

 Advance booking is essential for all groups, for both taught sessions and self-directed visits.
-We require a minimum of two weeks notice to book a visit and recommend that you book at least one month in advance for taught sessions.
+We require a minimum of one month notice to book a visit.
 Entry to the Gallery cannot be guaranteed for groups that arrive without booking and you will not be able to take advantage of group discounts on exhibition tickets.

 - Preferred date and time of your visit and a range of possible alternatives